ashmitahaldar/tp/docs/UserGuide.md

 - If `FIELD` is not specified, the default is `name`
 - If `ORDER` is not specified, the default is `asc`
 - Pinned contacts are sorted separately from unpinned contacts and will remain pinned to the top
-- Sorting is not persistent when LinkedUp is relaunched
+- Sort order resets when you restart the app.

 Options:
 * `[FIELD]`: One of: